nalyk/slimwp/README.md

 **Concepts**

- Glued relies heavily on features available in MySQL 8.
+ Slimwp relies heavily on features available in MySQL 8.
 Adding Support for any other database software (or older MySQL versions) is likely to be quite painful.
-The main concepts of SQL development in glued are the following:
+The main concepts of SQL development in slimwp are the following:

  - combine traditional relational SQL with JSON documents, take advantage of virtual columns (generated from the JSON docs)
  - use the utf8mb4 encoding by default